bfv/oewebtransport/README.md

 # oewebtransport

-This is a minimalistic sample implementation for the PASOE web transport
+This is a minimalistic sample implementation for the PASOE web transport.

 ## handlers
-The `openedge.properties` file in `<pasoe-instance-dir>/conf` look like:
+The `openedge.properties` file in `<pasoe-instance-dir>/conf` looks like:

 ```
 # Transport properties for the WEB protocol